Release Date: January, 2022

 “Who the hell is Magus?
 Why do I need to know this?”

 McChafin swiveled his leather chair around.

-Hawke stiffened and looked at him.
 McChafin pointed to another monitor.
 “It's right there.
-The tag came when TajTel downloaded Interpol data and flagged the name Magus Sammada.”
+The tag came when TajTel downloaded data on Interpol traffic and flagged hos name.
+Magus Sammada.”

 McChafin pointed to another screen.
 “This data places Sammada, the person Interpol was tracking, in the same area as Gary when…” McChafin didn't finish.

 “We have a boat named BoxCar.
 A place a time.